 You can object to our processing of your personal data, but only where it is carried out on the basis of our public task or official authority, or our legitimate interests.
-Similarly, where we process your data on the basis of consent, you have the right to withdraw that consent (see the Consent Withdrawal page for more information).
+Similarly, where we process your data on the basis of consent, you have the right to withdraw that consent.

 However, although you have the right to object as above, we do not always have to comply with an objection.
 In particular, any processing that is necessary for law enforcement purposes is exempt from the right to object, and we may also be able to demonstrate that we have other compelling legitimate grounds for the processing.

 If we accept your request, we will advise you of the actions we have taken to stop the processing of your personal data.
 If we refuse to comply with your request, we will advise you of our decision and, where appropriate, the reasons for it.